 Student Loans, Other Debts Owed to the Government

-CARES Act Relief for Federal Student Loan Borrowers: CARES Act § 3513 provides relief for student loan borrowers with Direct Loans and also for FFEL loans, but only those FFEL loans currently owned by the U.S. Department of Education.
-Critically, not protected by the CARES Act are borrowers with Perkins Loans and borrowers whose FFEL loans are still held by banks or guaranty agencies.
-One estimate is that this is upwards of 9 million student loan borrowers not covered by the Act.
+CARES Act Relief for Federal Student Loan Borrowers: CARES Act § 3513 provides relief for student loan borrowers with Direct Loans and FFEL loans currently owned by the U.S. Department of Education.
+Importantly, this act does not protect all borrowers.
+Borrowers with Perkins loans or FFEL loans held by banks or guaranty agencies are not protected by the CARES Act.
+An estimated 9 million student loan borrowers or more are not covered by the Act.

-Direct Loan and covered FFEL borrowers will have their payments suspended through September 30, 2020.
+Direct Loan and Department-held FFEL borrowers will have their payments suspended (a status called “administrative forbearance”) through September 30, 2020.
 See CARES Act § 3513(a).
-While student loan payments are suspended, the loans shall not accrue any interest and the month of a suspended loan payment will be treated as if a loan had been made for purposes of loan forgiveness and loan rehabilitation.
+While student loan payments are suspended, the loans will not accrue any interest.
+Borrowers may also ask their servicer to refund any payments made during the COVID-19 suspension.
+During the suspension period, the Department of Education will treat each month that passes as if the loans had been paid for purposes of public service loan forgiveness, income driven repayment plans, and loan rehabilitation.
 See § 3513(b), (c).
-The suspension period will result in no negative credit reporting and also involuntary collection of the loan will be suspended—no wage garnishments, tax intercepts, offset of federal benefits, or any other collection activity.
+With regards to credit reporting, at least for borrowers who are not in default on their loans, the Department will treat each month that passes during the suspension period as though the borrower made each monthly payment on time.
+The Act also temporarily suspends involuntary collection of covered loans—no wage garnishments, tax intercepts, offset of federal benefits, or any other collection activity will occur through September 30, 2020.
 See § 3513(d), (e).
-Covered borrowers will be provided notices of all of these rights within fifteen days of the CARES Act’s March 27 enactment.
+Covered borrowers will be provided notices of all of these rights within fifteen days of the CARES Act’s March 27th enactment.
+See § 3513(g).
+Beginning August 1, 2020, the Department will send out a minimum of six notices alerting borrowers that their loans are about to re-enter repayment.
 See § 3513(g).
 For more detail, see this article from NCLC's Student Loan Borrower Assistance website.

-Department of Education, Coronavirus and Forbearance Info for Students, Borrowers, and Parents: includes more detail on the suspension of interest accrual and loan payments, with additional Q & A on other topics relevant to students in school, student loan borrowers, and their parents.
+Department of Education Information Related to the Coronavirus Relief for Students, Borrowers, and Parents: The Department of Education’s website provides more detail on the suspension of interest accrual and loan payments, with additional Q&A on other topics relevant to students in school, student loan borrowers, and their parents.

 Treasury Offset Program Technical Bulletin # F2020-7 (March 26, 2020): Effective immediately, the U.S. Department of the Treasury has exempted the Social Security Administration's (SSA) benefit payments from offset.
 This exemption will remain in effect through September 21, 2020.
 During this time, SSA benefit payments will not be offset to satisfy delinquent federal non-tax debts in the U.S. Treasury Offset Program.
-This is largely duplicative of CARES Act student loan provisions for Direct Loan and certain FFEL student borrowers, but protects other student loan borrowers and others owing government debts, such those owing mortgage deficiency judgments arising from FHA loans.
-For more on federal government collection of debts, See NCLC’s Collection Actions Chapter 10.
+This is largely duplicative of CARES Act student loan provisions for Direct Loan and certain FFEL student borrowers but it also protects other student loan borrowers and others owing government debts, such as those owing mortgage deficiency judgments arising from FHA loans.
+For more on federal government collection of debts, see NCLC’s Collection Actions Chapter 10.

 Protection of CARES Act Payments to Individuals: The CARES Act provides for $1200 payments to many Americans with an additional $500 for each child.
 These amounts are generally protected from seizure by the United States for debts owed to the United States.
 See CARES Act § 2201(d).